 Scrap Car Comparison are committed to protecting and respecting your privacy.

-- We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.
+- We may occasionally ask users of our service to complete surveys which we use for research purposes.
+However these are not required and users do not have to respond to this request.

-- To ensure that content from our site is presented in the most effective manner for you and for your computer.
+- To ensure that the content from our site is presented in the most effective manner for our users and their computer.

 - To improve our products and services.